na-na-hi/renget/archive/2ia7a.md

 Ability: "The garden of Eden"
 Description:  Ceres Fauna is the keeper of Nature, and her powers include the total obedience of the natural world.
 While Cordial with HoloCORP, she's not above strongarming entire goverments to change their politics regarding natural life.
 She's a pacifist, and does not engage in combat
 Danger Level:  SSS
 Observations: Many Believe that she would grow powerless if the world were to grow less green.
-Her statement was simple: "If pests were to completely infest one of my beloved plants, feasting on it so much that they kill it....Well, i would be sad...but growing another plant just requires time and patience.
-The pests, however, should know their place"
+Her statement was simple: "Ants should know their place"

 Name: Hakos Baelz
 Ability:  "At the roll of a Dice"